-Each year people 'adopt' a light from the world-famous Christmas tree display in central Italy.
+Each year people can sponsor a light from the world-famous Christmas tree display in central Italy.

 To mark the festive season, the town illuminates its magical Christmas tree with more than 700 lights in an annual lighting ceremony dating back to 1981.

-This year the lighting-up ceremony will take place streamed live via the Facebook page Albero di Natale più Grande del Mondo on Tuesday 7 December at 18.30.
+This year the lighting-up ceremony will be streamed live via the Facebook page Albero di Natale più Grande del Mondo on Wednesday 7 December at 18.00.

 Topped with a giant star, the tree measures 750m in height.
 There are 8.5 km worth of cables powering the lights of the enormous tree display which entered the Guinness Book of Records in 1991.